pydata/pydata-sphinx-theme/README.md

 yarn build:dev
 ```

-A development server is availlable at http://localhost:1919.
-When working on the theme, like editing stylesheets, javascript, .rst or .py files every saves reloads the development server.
-This reload includes bundling stylesheets, javascript and run sphinx again.
+A development server is available at http://localhost:1919.
+When working
+on the theme, like editing stylesheets, javascript, .rst or .py files
+every save reloads the development server.
+This reload includes bundling
+stylesheets, javascript, and runing sphinx again.

 The follow files will be watched and reloaded on change: